 Caused when victims are forced to miss work as a result of violence, or when they are fired as a result of stalking and harassment that occurs at the workplace.
-Housing Discrimination
+Housing Discrimination independent living.

 Most commonly occurs when landlords evict victims from housing due to repeated calls to the police, or property damage caused by the abuser.
+Photo by Gantas Vaičiulėnas from Pexels.